 Pause Bristol launched in June 2017 to work with women in the city who have had two or more children removed from their care.
 The 18-month pilot programme will work with 20 women using an innovative and proven model of care, which supports women to break the devastating cycle of having their children removed.

-A multi-agency scoping report found that Pause Bristol could save the taxpayer more than £140,000 over 18 months.
-Between 2010 and 2015, 92 women had a collective total of 304 children removed from their care (an average of at least three each).
-This costs figure is conservative; it does not include saved costs to the NHS, public health, housing, adult social care or other agencies.
+The multi-agency scoping report on which the programme’s launch in June 2017 was based, found that Pause Bristol could save the taxpayer more than £140,000 over 18 months.
+Between 2010 and 2015, 88 women had a collective total of 301 children removed from their care (an average of at least three each).
+This cost figure is conservative; it does not include saved costs to the NHS, public health, housing, adult social care or other agencies.

-Pause Bristol will be hosted by local charity One25 in collaboration with Bristol City Council.
+Pause Bristol is hosted by One25 in collaboration with Bristol City Council.
 One25 CEO Anna Smith says:

 "Having run a similar project in London, I am really pleased to see Pause come to Bristol to support women with the trauma of having children removed, to move on as people and as parents.
 We have worked hard to ensure that we recruited the right staff and will begin to work with the women who need the service most."-

 The issues affecting women who will use Pause Bristol are complex: domestic and/or sexual violence; childhood trauma; learning difficulties; being care leavers themselves; mental health issues; addiction; and/or having a history of offending.
 Councillor Helen Godwin, Cabinet Member for Children in Bristol and a member of the Pause Board says:

 "I am really proud that Bristol Council has enabled and funded Pause Bristol.
 This project will turn around a number of women’s lives."-